calcom/cal.com/packages/app-store/bigbluebutton/README.md

 # Setting up the BigBlueButton Integration

+This assumes you are self-hosting or have full access to a BBB server.

+Please see the official bare-metal self-hosting docs [here](https://docs.bigbluebutton.org/administration/install).
+You can also use [Ansible](https://docs.bigbluebutton.org/administration/install#ansible) and [Docker](https://github.com/bigbluebutton/docker#install) to help you get set up!

 ## Get the connection details from your server

-This assumes you are self-hosting or have full access to a BBB server.

 1. Run the following command on the server:
 ```